Natural Balance Organic Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs as compared to a typical dry dog food.

-When you consider the slight protein-boosting effect of the peas, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the slight protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a below average amount of meat.

 Even giving recognition to its organic ingredients, the lower meat content of this recipe prevents this product from qualifying for a higher rating.

-Natural Balance Organic dog food is a grain-based kibble using only a modest amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Natural Balance Organic Dog Food is a plant-based kibble using a below average amount of chicken as its main source of animal protein, thus earning the brand 3.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.